 Exhibit from the Archaeological Museum of Piraeus - credits: http://etc.ancient.eu

 If history and archaeology is your thing, then why not visit the Archaeological Museum of Piraeus, where you can discover carefully restored sculptures and artifacts from the days of antiquity when Piraeus flourished as a jewel of the Eastern Mediterranean.
 In fact, as you walk through the districts of Piraeus, do not be surprised to stumble across archaeological sites, both Roman and Greek, in amongst the modern architecture.
-The ancient ruins of Athens are indeed spectacular, none more so than the famously beautiful Acropolis but the lesser known ones can often be hard to find.
+The ancient ruins of Athens are indeed spectacular, none more so than the famously beautiful Acropolis but the lesser-known ones can often be hard to find.
 The best way to discover a city’s secrets?
 Ask a local!
-So why not let one of our knowledgeable licensed guides show you the most treasured sites of Athens with our Mythology Tour of Athens & Acropolis or one of our Greece tours.
+So why not let one of our knowledgeable licensed guides show you the most treasured sites of Athens with our Mythology Tour of Acropolis & the Acropolis Museum or one of our Athens tours.

 Athens' highways - credits: Ververidis Vasilis/ Shutterstock